-But the main reason I am writing about this is because I write about love on my blog, and John is one of the people who has taught me the most about the importance of love.
+But the main reason I am writing about this is because I write about love on my blog.
+And John is one of the people who has taught me the most about love.

 I take love to be showing kindness, compassion, and respect to ourselves and others.
 Through love, we heal the wounded and nurture the good.

 On the one hand, I think we all have an idea of what love is.
 But on the other hand, I think we all, including myself, have so much to learn about love.
 The reason love is so important is because love is like a magic elixir that helps us develop the seeds of goodness we all possess and also helps heal wounds that can stunt the growth of those seeds.

 Love is the most natural and original way to deal with ourselves and others because it is an open, playful, and interdependent way of relating.
 Love is pure interdependence without exploitation.

 Unfortunately, as we go through life, we often learn to relate to ourselves and one another out of fear, manipulation, power struggles, and domination.*

 We learn to treat ourselves and people as objects to be used or vending machines from which to get stuff.
 And when we do this, we create a whole host of other problems personally, inter-personally, and politically.
 We see a lot of all these kinds of problems in the world today.